Vonksdesu/ZZZ-Mod-Fixer/README.md

 If a `Microsoft Defender SmartScreen` pop-up appears when you try to run `zzz-mod-fixer.exe`, do not worry; it is not harmful.
 The application simply lacks a digital signature (Code Signing Certificate) because I do not have the budget to purchase one.

-If the pop-up appears, simply click "More Info," then click "Run anyway," and the application will open.
+If the pop-up appears, simply click `More Info`, then click `Run anyway`, and the application will open.

 ---